nagarvaibhav/WooliesX/README.md

 ### What is this repository for? ###
 This repo if for Wooliex X Technical Test.It is created in .netcore 2.1.
-It used Nunit and NSubstitute for UnitTesting and Nlog for logging.
+It uses Nunit and NSubstitute for UnitTesting and Nlog for logging.

 ### How do I get set up? ###
 This is a ASP.NET core application hosted in AWS Lambda.Take latest and Run the app locally using visual studio.